nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Haloi strives to understand how biomolecules interact at the atomic level and how these interactions lead to different functional characteristics that define life.
-He is currently a Marie Skłodowska-Curie Actions postdoc fellow in the lab of Erik Lindahl at KTH, Stockholm.
+Dr. Nandan Haloi is a computational biophysicist dedicated to understanding biomolecular interactions at the atomic level and their role in defining the fundamental processes of life.
+His research integrates advanced computational techniques—including molecular dynamics simulations, machine learning, and integrative modeling—with experimental data such as cryo-electron microscopy (cryo-EM) and small-angle scattering to uncover the structural and dynamic principles of biomolecular function.

+Currently, Dr. Haloi is a Marie Skłodowska-Curie Actions Postdoctoral Fellow in the laboratory of Prof. Erik Lindahl at KTH Royal Institute of Technology in Stockholm, Sweden.
+His work focuses on developing data-driven modeling approaches to characterize ligand-protein interactions and conformational dynamics in membrane proteins.
+With a background in biophysics and quantitative biology, he has made significant contributions to the fields of molecular modeling, antibiotic resistance mechanisms, and structural neurobiology.

+Dr. Haloi has received multiple prestigious awards, including the EuroHPC Regular Access Supercomputing Grant and the EMBO Postdoctoral Fellowship Acknowledgment of Excellence.
+His research has been featured in leading scientific journals and international conferences, and he actively contributes to the scientific community through teaching, mentoring, and outreach initiatives.
 {style="text-align: justify;"}